 The slow speed of Italy's reforms came under closer scrutiny in financial markets last week after data showed the euro zone's third-largest economy slipping back into recession.

 "Structural measures promised by Renzi are still to be seen, and with last week's poor GDP numbers the time is running out," said Suvi Kosonen, an analyst at Nordea.
-(Additional reporting by Emelia Sithole-Matarise; Editing by Andrew Heavens/Ruth Pitchford)
+(Reporting by Marius Zaharia, editing by Andrew Heavens)